ranieri84/Challenge_4i/README.md

 # Challenge_4i Chalange

-The challange is performed by the file Markdown challange_4i.Rmd
+The challange is performed by the Markdown fire challange_4i.Rmd m which was written in R